Mr-Un1k0d3r/MaliciousMacroGenerator/TEMPLATE.md

 If you are using keyword that are not supported by the parser add the following line `[use:varname]` at the beginning of your VBA code.

+Keep in mind that encoded string need to be decoded.
+There is a VBA function for that simply add `encoder`into the evasion array to include the `decode` function.
+Since the `[use:decode]` is already defined inside of encoder.vba the decode function will be obfuscated as expected.

 #User defined variables
 Want to add specific variable like a URL.
 Simply define it in the template like this `[URL]`